microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Sharing/README.md

 ---
 - Double check the Server Address on your sharing stage component in your scene matches the address shown in the sharing service console.
 - Make sure all devices are connected to the same Wireless Local Area Network.
 - Ensure all firewall settings are correct.
-Windows firewall gives you options to enable/disable by network type (private, public, home), make sure you're enabling the firewall for connection type.
+Windows firewall gives you options to enable/disable by network type (private, public, home), make sure you're enabling the firewall for your connection's type.

 ### [Plugins](Plugins)
 ---